W-Floyd/blog/content/post/smart-rice-cooker.md

 ### Sleep
 Wait for a given duration.
-No need to expose to recipes directly, see `Kill`, `Temperature Change`, and `Temperature Hold` instead.
+No need to expose to recipes directly, see `Temperature Kill`, `Temperature Change`, and `Temperature Hold` instead.
 Will keep things like LED lights going still.

 ### Heat
 Takes a bool, turns the heating element on or off.
 Non-blocking so that conditions may be checked without unnecessarily cycling the relay.
-Dangerous to expose to recipes directly, see `Kill`
+Dangerous to expose to recipes directly, see `Temperature Kill`

+### All Kill
+Mostly to be used as a soft kill switch, invoked from a physical button or via API.
+Proxy to `Temperature Kill` and `Lighting Kill`, then exits any current recipe.

 ### Lighting Change
 Change lighting mode.